 Gene Pool Diversity

-Cannabis is dioecious, an evolutionary advantage.
+Cannabis is dioecious, an evolutionary advantage in breeding programs.
 “Dioecy” is when a species has distinct male and female characteristics.
 Unusually among the plant kingdom, cannabis also displays this characteristic, although cannabis can also self-pollinate.

-When you have more variety, there’s a greater number of characteristics to choose from.
-Not only does this mean the gene pool is kept alive, but we can also start selecting for resistance to pathogens, growth rate, general health, and even different cannabinoid and terpenoid profiles.
+There’s a greater number of characteristics to choose from when you have more variety.
+Not only does this mean the gene pool is kept alive, but we can also start selecting for resistance to pathogens, growth rate, general health and even different cannabinoid and terpene profiles.
 This results in a variety of strains that have unique and specific effects and aromas.

-However, most breeders would be looking at the resin and cannabinoid-terpenoid content of a male plant in order to create strains that are disease-resistant, high-yielding, and potent.
-Male plants can also be used to breed strains for specific cannabinoids – essentially breeding a male plant that contains a high CBD concentration with a female plant that has a high CBD concentration.
+However, most breeders would be looking at the resin and cannabinoid-terpenoid content of a male plant in order to create strains that are disease-resistant, high-yielding and potent.
+Male plants can also breed strains for specific cannabinoids, essentially breeding a male plant that contains a high CBD concentration with a female plant that contains a high CBD concentration.

 Download Our 7 Page Guide to Growing Cannabis